Published On: Jun 02 2011 12:02:51 PM EDTUpdated On: Mar 24 2015 02:00:00 AM EDT

 In 2011, Blake Lively, she of "Gossip Girl" fame, ditched her blond hair for some more fiery tresses and it was more than fun while it lasted.

-We need more redheaded country singers like Gloriana's Rachel Reinert (far left).
+We need more redheaded country singers like Gloriana's Rachel Reinert.

-Jayma Mays had roles in "Paul Blart: Mall Cop" and the TV show "Heroes," but it's her role on "Glee" that has earned her stardom.
+Jayma Mays had roles in "Paul Blart: Mall Cop" and the TV show "Heroes," but it was her role on "Glee" that earned her stardom.